 As oxygen is to life, money is to business.
 For a business to function, capital is a must.
 Women often come across with funding problems due to two reasons:

 - Firstly, women in India usually do not hold any tangible property as a backup to provide collateral security to obtain funds from external sources.

 - Secondly, raising capital for a business can be a challenging task.
 For female entrepreneurs, it is even more difficult, as banks and financial institutions are skeptical about their entrepreneurial abilities.
 They often consider them less credit-worthy and have a perception that they might leave their business at any time.

-The government has been be continuously working on the upliftment of women.
-From several government schemes to financial institutions, women entrepreneurs can now avail different types of business loans, for starting and running their business.
+The government has been continuously working on the upliftment of women.
+From several government schemes to financial institutions, women entrepreneurs can now avail different types of business loans for starting and running their business.